Life As an Office Clerk

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 3,117,700 jobs for Office Clerk in 2016.
+There were about 3,117,700 jobs for Office Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Office Clerk.
-There will be an estimated 356,200 positions for Office Clerk per year.
+The BLS estimates 356,200 yearly job openings in this field.

 The states with the most job growth for Office Clerk are Utah, Colorado, and Washington.
 Watch out if you plan on working in Maine, Vermont, or Mississippi.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Office Clerk ranges between $20,470 and $53,510.